 Online, Email, or SMS Customer Surveys

-Surveys can include different types of questions in order to gather meaningful insights into issues that customers face.
+Online, email, and SMS customer surveys can include different types of questions to help your team gather meaningful insights into issues that customers face.
 Some of the different types of survey questions include multiple-choice questions, drop-down questions, and open-ended questions.
 The key is to ask the right questions at the right time to gain a better understanding of customers and their expectations at any given point in the customer journey.

 Along with these other techniques for collecting data, a company can analyze the behavior of customers on their website by using tools like heat maps.
 The company can track these behavior patterns and test potential changes to see what works and what doesn’t, all to create a smoother user experience.